-We are bound by the requirements of the Equality Act (2010) to ensure that no-one (colleague or student) who is deemed to have a protected characteristic suffers any discrimination of any sort.
+We are bound by the requirements of the Equality Act (2010) to ensure that no-one (staff or student) who is deemed to have a protected characteristic suffers any discrimination of any sort.

-Gender identity, specifically for all colleague and students whose gender identities do not fit the genderbinary of male or female (non-binary people) and those who regard themselves as trans, is a protected characteristic.
+Gender identity, specifically for all staff and students whose gender identities do not fit the gender binary of male or female (non-binary people) and those who regard themselves as trans, is a protected characteristic.